Blosc/c-blosc/RELEASING.rst

   $ export VERSION="the version number"
   $ mkdir /tmp/blosc-$VERSION
+  # IMPORTANT: make sure that you are at the root of the repo now!
   $ git archive master | tar -x -C /tmp/blosc-$VERSION

 - And package the repo::